ccrma/chugins/DbImgTools/README.md

 DbImgTools is a collection of [ChucK](https://chuck.stanford.edu/) chugins focused on the use of image files to control the synthesis parameters.
+These chugins are included in [Fiddle](https://cannerycoders.com/#Fiddle), the free ChucK development environment.

 [DbSpectral](DbSpectral/README.md) is a time-varying audio filter described by an image file.